Most Popular Online Nursing Programs 2025

 Health informatics faculty introduce students to the latest information technology used in nursing practice.
 Students will use these tools to communicate data and other knowledge to inform patients and work with them to manage their care.

-Types of Nursing Bachelor's Degrees
+What Types of Online Bachelor's Degrees in Nursing Are Available?

 There are two main types of online bachelor's programs in nursing: direct-entry BSN, RN to BSN, and second-degree BSN.
 Each degree combines information-based classes with on-site clinical experience.
 Many online nursing programs also come with an accelerated option.